Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

 \end{lemma} The proof of \autoref{theorem:optimal storage} is provided in \autoref{subsection:proof of theorem:optimal storage}. \autoref{theorem:optimal storage} implies that no estimator can achieve the optimal convergence rate while using memory of order $o\left(n^{\frac{1}{2s(2r+1)}}\right)$; that is, $\O\left(n^{\frac{1}{2s(2r+1)}}\right)$ constitutes a lower bound on the storage complexity.
-Consequently, taking into account the errors introduced by finite-precision memory, T-kernel SGD attains the optimal storage complexity up to a logarithmic factor $\log(n)$, which is substantially lower than the $\O(n)$ memory required by classical kernel SGD.
+Consequently, after accounting for the errors introduced by finite-precision memory, T-kernel SGD attains the optimal storage complexity up to a logarithmic factor.